 Widely known and respected, our QPs have experience across a wide range of product types and dosage forms.
 We also have an experienced support team who are able to assist you in the release of IMPs for use in clinical trials, including importation into the EU when necessary.

 Supporting you at every step:

 - Provide you with easy to follow release procedures which provide a consistent, secure, structured approach that has been repeatedly reviewed during MHRA inspections

 - Ensure you have the latest information regarding current regulatory guidance and expectations – proactively ensuring continued compliance

 - Global auditing of third party manufacturing, testing, packaging and labelling facilities as required in support of QP declarations for import into the EU

 - If required, available support from our Sciences Business Unit

-- On-site services are available if you require a deeper level of understanding of the QP release process or if you need to supplement existing internal resources.
+- On-site services are available if you require a deeper level of understanding of QP Services, the release process or if you need to supplement existing internal resources.
 Information relating to the applicable European Directives Good Manufacturing Practice and requirements for Clinical Trials is available within Eudralex Volumes 1, 4 and 10 respectively.